pinterest/snappass/README.rst

 ::

-    $ curl -X POST -H "Content-Type: application/json"  http://localhost:5000/api/set_password/my_password/week
+    $ curl -X POST -H "Content-Type: application/json"  -d '{"password": "foobar", "ttl": 3600 }' http://localhost:5000/api/set_password/

+Notes:

+- When using the API, you can specify any ttl, as long as it is lower than the default.
+- The password is passed in the body of the request rather than in the URL.
+This is to prevent the password from being logged in the server logs.
-Depending on the environment you are running it, you might want to expose the ``/api`` endpoint to your internal network only, and put the web interface behind authentication.
+- Depending on the environment you are running it, you might want to expose the ``/api`` endpoint to your internal network only, and put the web interface behind authentication.

 Docker
 ------